5.11b YDS 6c French 23 Ewbanks VIII- UIAA 23 ZA E3 5c British

 Avg: 2.8 from 8 votes

-|Type:||TR, 80 ft|
+|Type:||TR, 80 ft (24 m)|

-|FA:||Todd Gordon & Kelly Vaught 1980, FFA: Unknown|
+|FA:||Todd Gordon & Kelly Vaught, 1980; FFA: Unknown|

-|Page Views:||946 total · 6/month|
+|Page Views:||1,759 total · 8/month|

 |Shared By:||C Miller on Dec 31, 2004|

-|Admins:||C Miller, M. Morley, Adam Stackhouse, Salamanizer suchoski, Justin Johnsen, Vicki Schwantes|
+|Admins:||Greg Opland, C Miller, Gunkswest, Mike Morley, Adam Stackhouse, Salamanizer Ski, Justin Johnsen, Vicki Schwantes|

-The crux comes midway and involves delicate footwork as you work to get established in the widening crack as it opens to accept fingers.
-Continue railing left on easier ground until you reach the back of the Card Chimney and then head up via fun crack climbing on great rock to reach another crux (5.10+) reaching for a distant edge.
-The route finishes up open face climbing directly to the anchors on Ace Of Spades.
+The crux comes midway and involves delicate footwork as you get established in the widening crack as it opens to accept fingers.
+Continue railing left on easier ground until you reach the back of the Card Chimney and then head up via fun crack climbing on great rock to another crux (5.10+) reaching for a distant edge.
+The route finishes up open face climbing directly to the anchors on Ace of Spades.